 Carabiners have noses?
 Indeed they do!
-And just like the ones on people and animals, carabiner noses come in all sorts of shapes an sizes.
-The only difference: Biner noses don’t have a sense of smell!
-What they do have are some great names: “HoodWire”,“Wirelock”,“MonoFil”, „Keylock“ or even “Clean Wire”.
+And just like the ones on people and animals, carabiner noses come in all sorts of shapes and sizes.
+The only difference: carabiner noses don’t have a sense of smell!
+But what they do have are some great names: “HoodWire”,“Wirelock”,“MonoFil”, “Keylock” or even “Clean Wire”.
 Not bad, eh?

 Nose or no nose – that’s the question

 The nose and the gate of a carabiner work together much in the same way as a lock and key do.
-The nose is basically like the “bit” of a key, locking the carabiner with the gate so that it has maximum strength.
+The nose is basically like the “notches” of a key, locking the carabiner with the gate so that it has maximum strength.
 There you have it: the first essential function of the carabiner’s nose!
-In other words, the nose makes it possible for the carabiner to have a strength of at least 20 kN along the major axis (European standard EN) when closed.
+In other words, the nose makes it possible for the carabiner to have a strength of at least 20 kN along its major axis (European standard EN) when closed.
 However, when loaded along its minor axis or when open, the strength of a carabiner is significantly reduced.
-You’re probably already well aware of this, but I’m going to say it anyway: When climbing, you should avoid loading carabiners in these ways at all costs, if and whenever possible.
-Here comes a bit of wisdom you may not have known: Your choice of a nose can help avoid these dangerous situations!
+It may be obvious, but I’ll say it anyway: when climbing, you should avoid loading carabiners in these ways at all costs, if and whenever possible.
+But here comes a bit of wisdom you may not have known: your choice of nose can help avoid these dangerous situations!

 - The nose can get hung up on bolt hangers, nuts or even a sling